mikeyPower/buffer-overflow/README.md

 reordering execution of functions code execution (if we are able to inject the shellcode, described in the separate document)

-## Protect against buffer overflow
+## Protect against Buffer Overflow

 These kinds of errors are very easy to make.
 For years they were a programmer’s nightmare.
 The problem lies in native C functions, which don’t care about doing appropriate buffer length checks.
 Below is the list of such functions and, if they exist, their safe equivalents: